Winds-AI/Frontend-development-MCP-tools-public/docs/SETUP_GUIDE.md

 ## 🔎 Embeddings

 - Use Setup UI → Embeddings tab:
-  - `GET /api/embed/status?project=<name>` for status
+  - `GET /api/embed/status?project=<name>` for status.
-  - `POST /api/embed/reindex` with `{ project }` to rebuild
+  - `POST /api/embed/reindex` with `{ project }` to rebuild.
 - Index is stored per-project in `.vectra/<project>`.

 ## 🔧 Health & Troubleshooting

-- Identity: `GET /.identity` returns signature and version
+- Identity: `GET /.identity` returns signature and version.
-- Health: `GET /connection-health` shows heartbeat and connection details
+- Health: `GET /connection-health` shows heartbeat and connection details.
 - If tools don't respond, verify:
-  - Server is running and extension is loaded (DevTools open on the tab)
+  - Server is running and extension is loaded (DevTools open on the tab).
-  - Extension reloaded after npx updates
+  - Extension reloaded after npx updates.

 ## 🧪 Notes